-Except for Youth Saving Certificates (see "Term Certificates - Youth" below), Term Certificates shall not be permitted additions to principal.
+Except for Retirement Term Certificates (see "Term Certificates - Retirement" below) and Youth Savings Certificates (see "Term Certificates - Youth" below), Term Certificates shall not be permitted additions to principal.

-The Foundation may authorize early redemption upon request of the investor, but the penalty for such early withdrawal shall not exceed an amount equal to 90 days interest at the then current interest rate earned on the Term Certificate at the time of the redemption, or with respect to Youth Saving Certificates or other Term Certificates that may be established with higher rates of fixed or variable interest and higher initial investment amounts or as an incentive to new investors or new invested money, the penalty for such early withdrawal shall not exceed an amount equal to 182 days interest at the then current interest rate earned on the Term Certificate at the time of the redemption.
+The Foundation may authorize early redemption upon request of the investor, but the penalty for such early withdrawal shall not exceed an amount equal to 90 days interest at the then current interest rate earned on the Term Certificate at the time of the redemption, or with respect to Youth Savings Certificates or other Term Certificates that may be established with higher rates of fixed or variable interest and higher initial investment amounts or as an incentive to new investors or new invested money, the penalty for such early withdrawal shall not exceed an amount equal to 182 days interest at the then current interest rate earned on the Term Certificate at the time of the redemption.
 Waivers of or reductions from the maximum penalty amount will be considered under certain limited circumstances, including, but not limited to, cases involving hardship caused by unforeseen expenses, medical expenses, elder care and other situations determined in the sole and absolute discretion of the management of the Foundation.
 Any waiver or reduction from the maximum penalty amount must be approved by the Executive Director of the Foundation.
 However, interest accumulated may be withdrawn at any time without penalty.